Lunch Money at a Glance

 Throw the First Punch: Gameplay Basics

 The rules of Lunch Money are simple: each player attacks, discards, or passes.
-Successful attacks siphon off counters from the loser's pile.
-Players who run out of counters fall unconscious and lose the game.
+Successful attacks siphon off pennies from the loser's pile.
+Players who run out of pennies fall unconscious and lose the game.

 String together devastating combos or pick up weapons to make the most of each attack.
-Throw combatants off their game with counter attacks, disarm moves, or sing-song taunts.
+Throw combatants off their game with counter attacks or disarm moves.
 Narrate your neighborhood battle.

-Lunch Money can be played with five or more players.
+Lunch Money is designed for up to four players, but can be expanded to play with five or more.
 Just add a second set of cards and let the brawl begin!